Paper and Electronic Diplomas

 - For login assistance, please contact email@example.com.

 - Review the USPS list of temporarily suspended countries to ensure the updated delivery address is eligible to receive mail: https://about.usps.com/newsroom/service-alerts/international/

-- Replacement diplomas for the School of Engineering are only issued with the institution name as it appeared on the original diploma at the time of conferral.
+- School of Engineering replacement diplomas are only issued with the institution name as it appeared on the original diploma at the time of conferral.

-- The name on your diploma will be the same as on your University record.
+- The student name will be the same as on your University record.

-- Primary/Legal Name by default or Preferred Name on record, if requested.
+- Primary/Legal Name by default or chosen/preferred Name on record, if requested.

 - For name changes, the name on the University record must be updated prior to submitting a replacement diploma request.